Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards in a sequence).
 You can keep up with the teams progress [here](https://weco.io/p/3528).

 ---
-# Roadmap
+# Roadmap and Budget

 #### Meta
 1. Lead: LunarPunk_Labs as a implementation DAO
 2. Serve: H3uni.org as an educational consortium of methodology developers
-3. Support: Giordano.institute and Regen Network as semantic bluefunds
+3. Support: Protocol Labs and Regen Network as semantic bluefunds

 ### Milestone 1: Functional Specifications
 **Start Date:** 2023-04-06